NVIDIA/NeMo/docs/source/nlp/text_classification.rst

         optim.lr=0.0001 \
         model.nemo_path=<NEMO_FILE_PATH>

-By default, the final model after training is saved in the path specified by ``NEMO_FILE_PATH``.
+At the start of each training experiment, there is a printed log of the experiment specification including any parameters added or overridden via the command-line.
+It also shows additional information, such as which GPUs are available, where logs are saved, and some samples from the datasets with their corresponding inputs to the model.
+It also provides some stats on the lengths of sequences in the dataset.

+After each epoch, you should see a summary table of metrics on the validation set which include the following metrics:

+- :code:`Precision`
+- :code:`Recall`
+- :code:`F1`

+At the end of training, NeMo saves the last checkpoint at the path specified by ``NEMO_FILE_PATH`` in ``.nemo`` format.

 Model Arguments
 ^^^^^^^^^^^^^^^

 The following table lists some of the model's parameters you can use in the config files or set them from the command-line when training a model:

 +-----------------------------------------------+-----------------+--------------------------------------------------------+-----------------------------------------------------------------------------------------------------------------------+